-This is a complex question that has triggered much thought and research.
-We felt that it needed more than a brief answer, so we have reproduced two articles that appeared in the Jews for Jesus Newsletter.
-We hope these articles will provide a deeper understanding of what it means for Christians to pray for the peace of Jerusalem.
+Psalm 122 encourages worshipers to “pray for the peace of Jerusalem.”
+If you’ve ever wondered just what that means, and what you should be praying for, we can help you.
+Below, we have reproduced two articles that originally appeared in the Jews for Jesus Newsletter.
+We hope they will provide you with a deeper understanding of what it means for Christians to “pray for the peace of Jerusalem.”

 The King James translation comes closest to paraphrasing God’s promise to Abraham in Genesis 12:3, “And I will bless them that bless thee….”
 However, the other renditions of Psalm 122:6-7 equally support the idea, in that we are told to pray for something that is in accord with God’s will as set forth in another portion of Scripture.
 The alternate readings can promote a better understanding of what it means to pray for the peace of Jerusalem.
 Then, as a further aid, the entire psalm should be studied.